Skip to content Accessibility statement

 International and EU fees

-Taught by experts in their fields, this exciting and challenging degree will cultivate valuable skills in critical thinking, reasoning, analysis, creative problem-solving and communication, equipping you for a wide range of careers.
+Taught by experts in their fields, this exciting and challenging degree will cultivate valuable skills in critical thinking, reasoning, analysis, creative problem-solving and communication.
+You'll graduate ready for a wide range of careers.

 Top 100 in the world for the Arts and Humanities

-and 14th in the UK for Sociology, according to the Complete University Guide, 2024
+and 11th in the UK for Sociology, in the Times and The Sunday Times Good University Guide, 2024.

 Course content